Segmentation

 Segmentation is not about creating more groups.
 It is about creating better decisions.

-Instead of asking, “How is the campaign performing?” you ask, “How is this campaign performing for this specific audience, under these specific conditions?”
+Instead of asking, “How is the campaign performing?” segmentation helps ask, “How is this campaign performing for this audience, from this source, on this device, at this stage?”

 Why Segmentation Matters